Touseef00710/higgs-boson-classification-Problem./README.md

 ##  Project Description
-This repository implements a **deep learning model** to detect Higgs boson signals in particle collision data from CERN's LHC experiments.
+This Project implements a **deep learning model** to detect Higgs boson signals in particle collision data from CERN's LHC experiments.
 The system:

 - Processes **30 anonymized physics features** using a custom TensorFlow/Keras pipeline
 - Uses a **3-layer neural network** with dropout/BatchNorm for regularization